alex-away/cursor-machine-id/README.md

 Original macOS version: [GitHub - fly8888/cursor_machine_id](https://github.com/fly8888/cursor_machine_id)

 ## Overview
 This PowerShell script allows you to change the device ID for the Cursor editor on Windows systems.
-It's useful when you need to reset your device identification, such as when experiencing account locking issues.
+It's particularly useful when experiencing account locking issues or when you need to reset your device identification.

 ## Features
-- Automatically generate a new random device ID
+- ✨ Automatically generate new random device IDs
-- Create an automatic backup of the original configuration file
+- 💾 Create automatic backups of the original configuration file
-- Support for custom device ID input
-- Uses native PowerShell capabilities
+- 🛠️ Updates all telemetry identifiers:
+  - machineId
+  - macMachineId
+  - devDeviceId
+  - sqmId
+- 🔒 Safety checks to ensure Cursor is closed before modifications
-- No additional dependencies required
+- 📦 No additional dependencies required

 ## Prerequisites
 - Windows operating system